mbheinen/bpa-ipf-tsp/docs/basic/installation.rst

 ************
 Installation
 ************
 IPF is installed by compiling from source.
-This is probably easiest using Docker approach outlined below, but compiling manually from source is also an option.
+This is probably easiest using the Docker approach outlined below, but compiling manually from source is also an option.

 Docker
 ======